jonathanperezdev/SpringCloud-Docker/README.md

 * Bulkheads (method getExampleProperty)

 ## RELEASE3 - SpringCloud Gateway
-This release show how to set up SpringCloud Gateway the server for routing that replaces Netflix Zuul
+This release show how to set up SpringCloud Gateway server for routing that replaces Netflix Zuul

 First at all you should enabled the actuator gateway endpoint to validate by example the routes in gateway server to do this go to the properties file into the config server (gateway-docker.yml) and add next properties
 * management.endpoint.gateway.enabled=true //This is to enable gateway endpoints